508 Park's Historical Overview

 Don Law and his staff made arrangements for a field recording session held at the Gunter Hotel in San Antonio, Texas which included the first recordings of both Robert Johnson and The Chuck Wagon Gang.

 A new “makeshift studio” room, made from Beaver Board, was constructed to improve acoustics and sound isolation for recordings made at 508 Park.

 A three week field recording session was conducted in June that included Robert Johnson, Bob Wills, Black Boy Shine, W. Lee “Pappy” O'Daniel, The Light Crust Doughboys and others.

 Two sets of field recordings were conducted at 508 Park.

-The Brunswick Record Corporation office moves from 508 Park, in part due to the leaking roof.
+The Brunswick Record Corporation office and warehouse moves from 508 Park, in part due to the leaking roof.

 Don Law returns to 508 Park for a final field recording session in the “makeshift studio” that included Gaytán Y Cantú, Hermanas Fraga, and early conjunto musician Lolo Cavazos.

 ARC is purchased by CBS and is re-formed as the Columbia Recording Corporation.

 Warner Brothers leases (in 1939) the third floor to Decca Distributing Corporation who distributes records from the third floor for the next two decades.
 We believe that the “makeshift studio” room was possibly changed and eventually dismantled as Decca’s needs for offices and warehouse space changed.